Family and Medical Leave (FMLA)

 In addition, except as provided in this policy, an employee's use of FMLA leave will not result in the loss of any employment benefit that the employee earned before using FMLA leave.
 Use of FMLA leave will not be counted against the employee under a "no fault" attendance policy.

 The determination of whether an employee qualifies for FMLA leave will be made at the time leave is requested.
 If an employee is ineligible for leave under FMLA or has exhausted his/her 12 weeks, the employee may be entitled to a leave of absence under the University's established policies addressing leaves of absence.
 Note that a leave of absence without pay is subject to the sole approval of the department.
+The employee may also apply for a leave as an accommodation under the Affordable Care Act.

 FMLA benefits run concurrently with benefits provided by the University's sick leave, short-term disability and Worker's Compensation programs.